Who Wants to Live Forever: Funeral music

-In Other Media
+In other media

-The song was used in the final trailer for season 5 of the TV show Stranger Things.
+The song serves as the closing track of Episode 3 of Russell T Davies' AIDS drama It's a Sin (set in 1986), and was used for the post-credits scene for the Rick and Morty season 5 episode "Mortyplicity".
+Most recently, the song was used in the final trailer for season 5 of the TV show Stranger Things.
 A remix version was also released on November 7, 2025.

 Dune version

-German band Dune released their cover of "Who Wants to Live Forever" in October 1996 as the first single from their third album, Forever (1997).
+German band Dune released their cover of "Who Wants to Live Forever" in October 1996, by Orbit and Virgin Records, as the first single from their third album, Forever (1997).
 It is produced by Bernd Burhoff and Jens Oettrich, recorded in Abbey Road Studios in London, and features German singer Verena von Strenge and the London Session Orchestra.
-The single peaked at number two in Germany, receiving a platinum certification after selling more than 500,000 copies in Germany alone.
+The single peaked at number two in Germany for two weeks, receiving a platinum certification after selling more than 500,000 copies in Germany alone.
 It was also a top-10 hit in Austria, Hungary and Switzerland, a top-20 hit in the Netherlands and a top-60 hit in Sweden.
 On the Eurochart Hot 100, it reached number 13 in January 1997.
 "Who Wants to Live Forever" was nominated to the 1997 Echo Awards for the most successful national dance single.